MultiX0/chat-group-app/README.md

 # Tips

-**you have to disable the secure policy in your tables and you need to make turn off the email confirm like here:**
+**you have to disable the secure policy in your tables and you need to turn off the email confirm like here:**
 <p></p>
 <img src="auth.png" alt="error404">